How much do you push? 5 secrets for a big chest

 Flotations at parallels.
 Pushups.
 Tractions.
 Be efficient at these.
 In vain, you can push a lot more if you can not put between parallel bars and make a solid set of flotation at the parallels.

 More important than doing 100 repetitions to these exercises is the ability to control your body while doing repetitions.
 Exercises done with body weight require neuromuscular coordination, which many exercise exercises can not imitate.
-True force comes from the
+True force comes from the metination of such control.

 It's nice to be able to keep your trunk in the same position during a set of flotations at the parallels!